ramosrenzo/COVID-LLM/index.md

     effectively integrates Large Language Models into microbiome-based COVID-19 predictions.
     The objective is to improve diagnostic classification by enhancing both prediction accuracy and feature selection.
-    <br/><br/>
-    At the core of the investigation and comparative framework is the application of Random Forest Classifiers, a machine learning algorithm.
-When Random Forest was applied to classify microbes associated with COVID-19, it resulted in a high predictive accuracy among each sample of nares, stool, forehead, and floor inside the hospital <a href="#Marotz2020">(Marotz et al.
-    2020)</a>.
-Beyond the original study and its use of Random Forest Classifiers, we want to utilize Large Language Models.
-Contemporary solutions have increasingly relied on LLMs, which benefit from extensive pre-training on genomic data, offering its insight in analyzing biological information.
-    <br/><br/>
-    Models like DNABERT and GROVER both adapted the transformer architecture from Bidirectional Encoder Representations from Transformers (BERT).
-In addition to BERT’s abilities, DNABERT and GROVER have been specifically designed to interpret biological sequences.
-DNABERT, for instance, focuses on DNA sequence data and is effective at predicting disease-associated genetic variants.
-GROVER is optimized to process both DNA and RNA sequences, allowing for the simultaneous analysis of multiple sequence types.
-    <br/><br/>
-    Beyond these models, our study also incorporates DNABERT-2 and AAM into our comparative framework.
-DNABERT-2 is a successor of DNABERT as it refines the original architecture and training process of DNABERT, leading to an improved contextual understanding of k-mers.
-Its superior tokenization and representation capabilities make it a promising candidate for detecting subtle genetic markers associated with COVID-19.
-By leveraging DNABERT-2’s improved performance, we expect to capture more nuanced genomic features that may correlate with disease status.
-Unlike DNABERT-based models that generate embeddings at the sequence level, Attention All Microbes is specifically designed to derive sample-level embeddings from microbiome data.
-It employs advanced attention mechanisms to aggregate and denoise data from entire microbial communities.
-This approach captures global microbial interactions and community structures, which has the potential of revealing characteristic features that are indicative of COVID-19 status.
-AAM’s focus on sample-level data offers a complementary perspective to the sequence-based embeddings used in DNABERT and DNABERT-2.
 </p>

 <h2>Literature Review</h2>